Find answers to your questions about online classes.

 Combination -- some courses use a variety of formats.
 The instructor and students might meet through video conferencing and also use self-paced content.

-If the class web page does not have that orange button, that class is probably offered through one of our online educational partners.
-You can find an FAQ on their site.
+If the class web page does not have an orange button, that class is probably offered through one of our online educational partners.
+When you click on the class title, it is a hyperlink that will lead you to a co-branded partner web site.
+There you will see the class description and details.
+You can find an FAQ on their site if you have additional questions.

 For self-paced classes, you will need a personal computer that is connected to the internet, and NOT need a camera and microphone.